ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 		# Adding labels, here is what is happening step by step for the labels

 		# We are specifying the data frame for the labels - one site has three monitored populations
-		# but we only want to label it once, so we are subsetting using data = beluga.slopes[1:3,]
+		# but we only want to label it once so we are subsetting using data = beluga.slopes[1:3,]
 		# to get only the first three rows and all columns

-		#	We are specifying the size of the labels and nudging the points, so that they
+		#	We are specifying the size of the labels and nudging the points so that they
 		# don't hide data points, along the x axis we are nudging by one, and along the
 		# y axis, we have an ifelse statement.